KeilainMan/GC-MS_Sorting_and_Filtering_Algorithm_Marchantia/README.md

 This script is a part of GC-MS data aquisition pipeline.
 It's purpose was determined after getting a annotated peak list and before feeding the data into GCalignR for peak alignment.
 This script was written to quickly analize a greater amount of GC-MS peaklists of collected volatiles of the liverwort *Marchantia polymorpha*.
 Therefor the test data is a part of that dataset.

 ## What is it for?
-What can it do?
+What it can do?

 The script does a rough data filtering, excluding peaks with a annotated compound probability below a certain threshold (80%) as well as compounds with an annotated biological non viable sum formula.
 It also filters compounds found in a given blank by retention time.
 The resulted list can then further be used for analysis and plotting.

 ## How to

 1. Open the script in a new RStudio-Project.
-2. Install the packages writexl and readxl and read their libraries (line 21).
+2. Install the packages writexl and readxl and read in their libraries (line 21).

 		install.packages("readxl")
 		install.packages("writexl")